cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Think about what your main online profile might be (e.g. LinkedIn profile, about.me profile or profile in your enterprise social network).
 This will be called your "digital twin" that represents you online:

-*My main online profile is ...*
+*My main online profile (digital twin) is ...*

 **lernOS Canvas:** add social networks you find profiles of yourself in the building block "My Social Networks".

 **Further Information:**

 * Wikipedia Article [Egosurfing](https://en.wikipedia.org/wiki/Egosurfing)
 * Article [Google Yourself!
-Measuring the performance of personalized information resources](http://snurb.info/files/aoir2008/Google%20Yourself!%20Measuring%20the%20performance%20of%20personalized%20information%20resources%20(AoIR%202008).pdf) by Thomas Nicolai and Lars Kirchhoff.
+Measuring the performance of personalized information resources](http://snurb.info/files/aoir2008/Google%20Yourself!%20Measuring%20the%20performance%20of%20personalized%20information%20resources%20%28AoIR%202008%29.pdf) by Thomas Nicolai and Lars Kirchhoff.

 ## [Update Your Digital Twin](#update-your-digital-twin)
 Does your main online profile or your "digital twin" represent you in the way you want to?
 A lot of people register for an account in a social network and never think about updating their profile.
 You should keep your profile up to date and have a look at it on a regular basis (e.g. have a recurring task every three month).
 The facts about you, current projects, current interests, key knowledge domains, and objectives you need support for should be visible on that profile.